European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 1. [Refresh the EUID token as needed](#refresh-the-euid-token)
 1. [Pass the token into the bid stream](#pass-the-token-into-the-bid-stream)

 There are many ways you can accomplish these key steps.
-The simplest and fastest implementation is a full client-side implementation using Prebid.js 8.21.0 or later.
+Generally, the simplest and fastest implementation is a full client-side implementation using Prebid.js 8.21.0 or later.

 ## Integration Options Summary